1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Public entities, including townships, boroughs, municipal and county governments, as well as 501(c)(3) nonprofit groups registered with the PA Department of State Bureau of Charitable Organization (e.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public entities, including townships, boroughs, municipal and county governments, as well as 501(c)(3) nonprofit groups registered with the PA Department of State Bureau of Charitable Organization (e.
+Confirm the full requirements in the official notice before applying.